Hybrid Cloud Automation

 The real value of any platform comes down to how it can be consumed, how it can be exposed and how easy it is for stakeholders within the organization to utilize the power of automation.

 With exposure, the goal is to simplify how users and applications can consume the capabilities of the orchestration and automation system.
-To achieve this simplification, providing a high level of flexibility around interaction and consumption of the systems capabilities is required.
+A high level of flexibility around interaction and consumption of the systems capabilities is required for this streamlining.

 While manual inputs used to be the predominant method for interacting with automations, today more teams are moving beyond the manual approach and starting to expose the automations and orchestration capabilities to systems and events, resulting in more integration with IT Service Management (ITSM) systems.
-Internal customers are embracing the opportunity to move from ticket-based request models to API-driven, self-service models to improve efficiency and flexibility.
+Internal customers are embracing the opportunity to move from ticket-based request models to API-driven, self-service models, improving efficiency and flexibility.

 Additionally, DevOps teams are looking to further leverage their existing tools around pipelines so they can dip into their automation platform and execute a wide range of functionality.

-Enhancement refers to the ability of an automation platform to interact with systems and sources of truth to provide more intelligence.
-It’s about enabling the automation platform to collect, analyze, and synthesize data from these sources to be faster and more accurate than possible using manual swivel-chair processes.
+Enhancement refers to the ability of an orchestration and automation platform to interact with systems and sources of truth to provide more intelligence.
+It’s about enabling the platform to collect, analyze, and synthesize data from these sources to be faster and more accurate than is possible with manual, swivel-chair processes.
 The emphasis should be on making it as easy as possible to talk with various systems, for example, the SoTs, topology systems and artificial intelligence for IT Operations (AIOPs) systems.

 The easier it is to talk to various systems, the more the need for development can be reduced and, in some instances, eliminated.
 By reducing or eliminating the amount of development, the richness of context becomes apparent, demonstrating real value.

-It’s also necessary for an automation platform to integrate across systems, and retrieve, federate, and update information in real time.
-Now, the sources of truth are in sync with whatever is provisioned from the network.
+It’s also necessary for a platform to integrate across systems, and retrieve, federate, and update information in real time.
+That way, the sources of truth are in sync with whatever is provisioned from the network.

-Extending Automation Across All Network Domains, Devices, & Assets
+Extending Orchestration Across All Network Domains, Devices, & Assets

 The third capability required for a powerful integrated ecosystem is the ability to extend.
 Extending is about enabling connection to any technology domain and providing the ability to tap into existing automation assets.
 With the capability to extend, the focus is on the network domains themselves, as well as existing automation assets.